Blimba/PyWC3/README.md

  use the more modern features of python (for specifics see [pythonlua](http://www.github.com/Blimba/python-lua/)).
  Summary of features (when using advised software):
  - Object editing in python source code
+ - Outputs the preplaced doodad properties as code comments so you can see their positions quickly
  - Code Completion & Syntax highlighting of your favourite IDE
  - Support for maps as "folders" as well as "mpq"
  - Quick maptesting through command line interface